-It is ideal to have 100 g of dates or a handful of dates every day to get all the essential nutrients, alhough the quantity to be consumed may differ from person to person based on calorie needs and underlying health conditions.
-You can ask a nutritionist about how many dates you need to eat every day.
+It is ideal to have 100 g of dates or a handful of dates daily to get all the essential nutrients.
+However, the quantity to be consumed may differ from person to person based on calorie needs and underlying health conditions.
+You can ask a nutritionist how many dates you need to eat daily.

 On average, a 100 g serving of dates contains the following:

 - Protein: 2.14 gram

 - Carbohydrates: 80.6 grams